 The Kunsthaus is primarily devoted to Swiss art from the 18th century to the present, paying special attention to the work of Caspar Wolf, Johann Heinrich Füssli, and Arnold Böcklin; its comprehensive collection includes artworks belonging to various styles: landscape painting, early Modernism, Swiss expressionism, post-war abstract art, and contemporary art; the concrete art section is also particularly remarkable, with notable works by Max Bill, Sophie Taeuber-Arp and Hans Arp, among others.

 One of the museum galleries, the collection mostly covers Swiss art from the Romantic period to the present

 Activities and public services

-The Aargauer Kunsthaus organizes temporary exhibitions, workshops and special events, with a special attention to children and families.
+The Aargauer Kunsthaus organizes temporary exhibitions, workshops, and special events, with special attention to children and families.

 The museum building, fully accessible to people with disabilities, includes a bookshop and a cafeteria.

 Aargauer Kunsthaus: the museum lobby with the cafeteria